-On April 8, 2020, we entered into the first amendment to our 2019 Credit Agreement (the "First Amendment") to waive certain terms and financial covenants of the 2019 Credit Agreement through July 31, 2020.
-On May 8, 2020, we entered into the second amendment to the 2019 Credit Agreement (the "Second Amendment") which supersedes the First Amendment and provides certain revised terms and financial covenants effective through March 31, 2021.
+On April 8, 2020, we entered into the First Amendment to waive certain terms and financial covenants of the 2019 Credit Agreement through July 31, 2020.
+On May 8, 2020, we entered into the Second Amendment which supersedes the First Amendment and provides certain revised terms and financial covenants effective through March 31, 2021.
 Subsequent to March 31, 2021, the original terms and financial covenants under the 2019 Credit Agreement will resume in effect.
 The Second Amendment requires us to maintain certain minimum cash requirement and certain financial metrics at the end of each fiscal quarter through March 31, 2021.
 Under the terms of the Second Amendment, we are not permitted to exceed \$55.0 million in our outstanding balance under the 2019 Revolving Facility, the applicable margin for Eurodollar rate will be 4.5% and we are restricted from pursuing certain activities such as incurring additional debt, stock repurchases, making acquisitions or declaring a dividend, until we are in compliance with the original covenants of the 2019 Credit Agreement.
-We expect to be in compliance with the original terms of the 2019 Credit Agreement.
-Be expect to be in compliance with the original terms of the 2019 Credit Agreement prior to June 30, 2021.
+On November 3, 2020, we and our lenders entered into the Third Amendment to increase the sublimit for letters of credit to \$20.0 million.
+On December 8, 2020, the Company and its lenders entered into the Fourth amendment to waive and amend certain terms and financial covenants within the 2019 Credit Agreement through March 31, 2021.
+We expect to be in compliance with the original terms of the 2019 Credit Agreement prior to June 30, 2021.